MerginMaps/docs/src/manage/selective_sync/index.md

 ![selective sync plugin](./selective-sync-plugin.png)

 :::tip
-If the **Mergin** tab is inactive in project properties, make sure you are working with a Mergin Maps project.
+If **Selective sync** option is inactive in project properties, make sure you are working with a Mergin Maps project.
 :::